 The Humid Chaco ecoregion occupies the lowlands of the Paraná River, covering portions of northeastern Argentina, the center of Paraguay, and small areas in southwestern Brazil.
 The natural vegetation is a mosaic of grasslands, palm savanna, and forest.

 Search LAC Geo

-The Lesser Antilles mangrove ecoregion is comprised of a chain of islands at the southeastern edge of the Caribbean Sea from Anguilla in the north to Grenada in the south.
-The largest areas of mangrove are found on Antigua and Barbuda, Guadeloupe, Martinique and the US Virgin Islands.
+The Lesser Antilles mangroves comprise coastal margins of islands at the southeastern edge of the Caribbean Sea from Anguilla in the north to Grenada in the south.
+The most significant mangrove areas are in Antigua and Barbuda, Guadeloupe, Martinique, and the US Virgin Islands.

 The Magdalena Valley montane forests ecoregion is located in the Andes mountains of central Colombia.
 The ecoregion covers the higher land on both sides of the valley of the Magdalena River in the Colombian Andes.

 Magellanic Subpolar Forests Ecoregion (South America) The Editor Wed, 01/16/2019 - 15:26